simphony/simphony-remote/doc/source/configuration.rst

     c.Authenticator.admin_users = {"admin"}

 Note that the entry must be a python set.
-Users in this set will, once logged in, reach an administrative interface, instead of the docker application management.
+Users in this set will, once logged in, be able to launch an administrative interface in addition to the standard docker application management.

 .. _config_remoteappmanager: